Xylocaine

 Frequently Asked Questions

-How long does lidocaine numbing last?
+How long does the numbing effect last?

 Dr. Ross Elledge